Kaden-OKonek/flowHCI/README.md

 ### Levels

-There are [multiple levels](/data/levels.json) pre-configured.
+There are currently [25 levels](/data/levels.json) pre-configured.
 These levels guarantee that there is always an unique solution to the grid.

 Take a peek at the levels